freedomofkeima/messenger-maid-chan/README.md

 This project itself is licensed under MIT License.
 All images are owned by their respective creators.

-Last Updated: September 12, 2018
+Last Updated: October 5, 2018